kalthommusa/Face-Mask-Application/README.md

   * ## 1- Built the dataset

   When gathering data, my goal was to build a diverse database that contains images of people (with or without masks) of different nationalities, races, and with different styles.
+And I made sure to include some pictures that reflect the Saudi identity (for both women and men)

+  Look at the database:

+  (mask category)
   ![](images/dataset-mask.png)

+  (no-mask category)
   ![](images/dataset-no-mask.png)

   I collected and uploaded 360 images divided into 180 images of people wearing masks and 180 images of people without masks on their faces.